 Fertility Preservation Guidelines and Education

 Guidelines are essential for bridging the gap between research and clinical findings, yet there are currently no European guidelines for fertility preservation in childhood cancer patients.
-Led by Dr. Leontien Kremer at the Academic Medical Centre, Amsterdam (AMC), PanCareLIFE is establishing guidelines to help survivors, families and health care providers to deliver the best guidance for fertility preservation, both before therapy and in later life.
-Also involved in the guidelines work is Anna Font-Gonzalez, who has won a SIOP Young Investigator Award for her work.
+Led by Dr. Leontien Kremer at the Academic Medical Centre, Amsterdam (AMC), PanCareLIFE has established guidelines to help survivors, families and health care providers to deliver the best guidance for fertility preservation, both before therapy and in later life.
+Also involved in the guidelines work was Anna Font-Gonzalez, who has won a SIOP Young Investigator Award for her work.

 In the first two years of the project, the WP2 team assembled groups of international experts from the Netherlands, Germany, the United States, Switzerland, Turkey, Italy, Belgium, the United Kingdom, Sweden, Australia, New Zealand, France and the Czech Republic.
 The experts worked together to identify and evaluate current recommendations for fertility in male and childhood survivors.
 They have published a paper in the journal Cancer describing what they have learned about existing recommendations.
 Based on the current guidelines, the groups found areas where the guidelines could be improved, as well as areas where there were no guidelines available.
 In the third year of the project, the expert working groups developed the clinical questions that they used to search the literature to develop new guidelines.
-In the fourth year of the project, the expert groups performed searches in medical literature databases and they selected the relevant scientific articles or (chapter) books according to a previously agreed criteria.
+In the fourth year of the project, the expert groups performed searches in medical literature databases and they selected the relevant scientific articles or (chapter) books according to previously agreed criteria.
 To minimize the possibility of errors in doing this selection, every record found was assessed separately by two reviewers.
-Currently, the expert groups are busy summarizing the information found from every record.
-This is also done by two reviewers and checked by a third one to avoid possible mistakes.
-Once this step is completed, the expert groups will grade the evidence found and translate the findings into recommendations.
+In the final year, the expert groups summarized the information found from every record, and the expert groups graded the evidence found and translated the findings into recommendations.
+The guidelines are now being prepared for publication – keep an eye on our Publications page!

 From left to right: Dr. Leontien C Kremer, WP2 leader (Academic Medical Center, the Netherlands); Dr. Marianne van de Wetering, Chair of male group (Academic Medical Center, the Netherlands); Dr. Lisa Kenney, Co-chair of male group (Children’s Hospital and Dana-Farber Cancer Institute, Harvard Medical School, Boston, Massachusetts, US); Dr. Wim Tissing, Chair of female group (University Medical Center Groningen, the Netherlands); Dr. Jennifer Levine, Co-chair of female group (Weill Cornell Medicine, New York, US)